fredgibbs/fredgibbs.github.io/courses/nature-landscape-identity/schedule.md

 - Anne Whiston Spirn, "Constructing Nature: The Legacy of Frederick Law Olmstead", 91--113.

-- Audrey J Horning, "Of Saints and Sinners: Mythic Landscapes of the Old and New South"
+- Audrey J Horning, "Of Saints and Sinners: Mythic Landscapes of the Old and New South",  21--39. (from _Myth, Memory, and the Making of the American Landscape_)

 - Paul Claval, "Changing Conceptions of Heritage and Landscape" (from _Heritage, Memory and the Politics of Identity_), 85--92.